pianobin/PianoBin.github.io/content/posts/test.md

 ---

-**Background:** Making piano arrangements is a hobby and the videos will always remain free, but I am especially grateful for the following people who have supported my work through Patreon!
+Making piano arrangements is a hobby and the videos will always remain free, but I am especially grateful for the following people who have supported my work through Patreon!

 ---